Oct 092024

 The Witter Bynner House, Chapala, 2016.
 Photo: Tony Burton.

 Bynner and his companion Robert “Bob” Hunt became regular visitors to Chapala for several decades.
 Their mutual friend, artist John Liggett Meigs, is quoted as saying that, “Bynner’s house was on the town’s plaza, a short distance from the lake.
 Hunt restored the home and, in 1943, added an extensive rooftop terrace, which had clear views of Lake Chapala and nearby mountains.
 It became Bynner and Hunt’s winter home.”
 (Mark S. Fuller, Never a Dull Moment: The Life of John Liggett Meigs, 2015).
 It is worth noting that, while the house was on the plaza when Bynner bought it, the center was remodeled (and the plaza moved) in the 1950s (see comment by Juan Palomar below) so that the house is now a short distance south of the plaza, though it is very close.
+In addition, as Palmora points out, the rooftop terrace was the work of Barragán and already existed when Bynner bought the house, though it was subsequently modified.

 According to some sources, Bynner lent his home in Chapala to the then almost-unknown playwright Tennessee Williams in the summer of 1945.
 During his time at Lake Chapala, Williams wrote the first draft of A Street Car Named Desire.